jvrs2002/jvrs2002/README.md

 ### Achievements

-- **First Place, VisuDrones Hackathon (3-Month Sprint):** Engineered a complete frontend and backend infrastructure for autonomous drone deliveries, using Ardupilot for flight control systems.
+- **First Place, VisuDrones Hackathon (3-Month Sprint):** Engineered a complete frontend and backend infrastructure alongside a team for autonomous drone deliveries, using Ardupilot for flight control systems.

 ---